Plezha/Achi/docs/DATA_MODELS.md

 ```

 **Fields**:
-- `description`: What needs to be done (e.g., "Первая лаба принята")
+- `description`: What needs to be done
 - `progress`: Current progress state (substeps completed)

 **Computed Properties**: